humrochagf/humberto.io/content/blog/free-software-or-open-source.en.md

 ---
-title: Free Software or Open Source?
+title: "Free Software or Open Source?"
-description: Is it the same thing?
-What's the difference between this two lines of thought?
+description: "Is it the same thing?
+What's the difference between this two lines of thought?"
 publishDate: 2016-05-25
+tags:
+  - thoughts
 images:
   - /img/generics/opensource-freesoftware.jpg
-tags: ["thoughts"]
-draft: false

 ---